1 July 2021 (updated annually)

-Income protection insurance (also known as salary continuance) is designed to provide a regular income in the event that you are unable to work due to sickness or injury.
-Generally, income protection insurance provides a regular income during a period of disablement for up to a pre-determined and agreed benefit period.
-The benefit amount payable is up to 75 per cent of your income.
+Income protection insurance (also known as salary continuance) is designed to provide a regular income if you are unable to work due to sickness or injury.
+Generally, income protection insurance provides a regular income during a period of disablement.
+The benefit amount payable is up to 70 per cent of your income.

 Factors to consider:

 - The shorter the waiting period and the longer the benefit payment period, the more the insurance will cost.

 - Income protection insurance is important when borrowing to invest (gearing), as it can help meet interest payments if you are unable to work due to illness or injury.

 - Your insurance cover should be adequate for your needs.
 Under-insurance can present a serious problem.